MS-m310/BS-Data-Analytics---SNHU-/General_Education/art_history_1/Unit_1-4/Touchstone.md

 ---

 The **Basilica of San Vitale** in Ravenna is a key example of Byzantine Christian art and architecture.
 Its centralized plan and richly decorated mosaics create a highly spiritual environment.
 The images of Emperor Justinian and Empress Theodora emphasize the connection between political authority and divine power, presenting the emperor as God’s representative on Earth.
-The stylized figures, gold backgrounds, and frontal compositions are intended not to represent physical reality but to communicate spiritual truth and divine order (Sophia Learning, s.f., Unit 3.1.5).
+The stylized figures, gold backgrounds, and frontal compositions are intended not to represent physical reality but to communicate spiritual truth and divine order (Sophia Learning, n.d., Unit 3.1.5).

 ---